 Between us we have submitted hundreds of R&D claims with a 100% success rate.
 It's all we do.

-A government incentive scheme to encourage companies to carry out self-funded development projects.
+Also called R&D Tax Relief, it's a government incentive scheme to encourage companies to carry out self-funded development projects.
 It’s the government’s way of trying to make the UK more competitive and innovative in world markets.
 It allows companies to claim for a proportion of the costs they’ve already incurred in developing new products, services or processes.
 We describe them as cash for innovation - it’s a much better description.
 You can download our "Definitive Guide to R&D Tax Credits" here if you want the detail.

 Not really.
 The scheme started in 2000, and since then more and more small companies are realising they can claim.
 However, it’s thought that 90% of eligible companies are still not getting their cash.